 Of course, you won’t start receiving your W-2s or 1099s until January at the earliest, but there are a few things you can do while you wait.
 Gathering important records and documents ahead of time will allow for a quicker return.
 Making sure your address is up to date with your employer and investment providers will ensure you receive these forms in a timely manner.
 Creating a checklist is also very helpful and can be used every year.
 Look at your old tax records to compile of list of what materials you were sent.
 Use that list to create a checklist so you know what to expect throughout the tax season.
 If you have recently purchased a home, there are some additional documents you may need to gather such as the settlement statement, property tax statement, and if you’re a first-time homebuyer, your Mortgage Credit Certificate.

 When you’re all set to file, consider doing so electronically!
-Every year the IRS is encouraging tax payers to file electronically for many reasons.
-Not only is filing electronically quicker and secure, it’s easier and is highly accurate.
+Every year the IRS is encouraging taxpayers to file electronically for many reasons.
+Not only is filing electronically quicker and more secure, but it also’s easier and highly accurate.
 Anyone with a bank account is eligible for direct deposit.
-Meaning your refund will be automatically sent to you bank account, so you won’t have to wait to receive the check in the mail.
+Meaning your refund will be automatically sent to your bank account, so you won’t have to wait to receive the check in the mail.

-Now that the holiday season is over, preparing for tax season should be on the forefront of your mind.
+Now that the holiday season is over, preparing for tax season should be at the forefront of your mind.
 Taking steps to ready yourself will prove to be beneficial in the future.

 Virginia Housing Development Authority (VHDA) offers a variety of affordable home mortgages to Virginians who otherwise might not be able to afford quality housing.
 Add available special features, such as the Down Payment Assistance Grant and Mortgage Credit Certificate with a VHDA Loan Combo and increase money-saving benefits.